 - Vibration white finger and other repetitive strain injuries (RSI)

 - Injuries in the workplace such as accidents using machinery

 - Faulty products which cause lacerations to the thumb or thumbs.

 Common Types Of Thumb Injury

 There are a number of thumb injuries that can occur.
-Essentially, they involve some form of damage to the thumb, ranging from minor injuries through to those that require surgery or physio to remedy the damage done.
+Essentially, they involve some form of damage to the thumb, ranging from minor injuries to those that require surgery or physiotherapy to remedy the damage done.

 Types reasons for making a thumb injury claim include: